 Vehicle air conditioners operate on a chemical substance known as refrigerant.
 It's commonly called Freon, but there are other brands of refrigerant.
 The terms are used interchangeably.

-In its gaseous form Freon will ever so slowly seep out of a car's air conditioning system.
+In its gaseous form, Freon will ever so slowly seep out of a car's air conditioning system.
 It’s normal.
 The entire system is composed of many parts made of dissimilar metals and materials.
 Those parts heat and expand, and get very cold and contact in various places, sometimes immediately next to each other.
 Something is going to leak, or rather seep, under those conditions.
-As Freon seeps out it takes refrigerant oil with it, because those two substances are mixed together inside the closed air conditioning system.
+As Freon seeps out, it takes refrigerant oil with it because those two substances are mixed together inside the closed air conditioning system.

 This oil serves several purposes.
 It seals the compressor vanes, so it compresses the Freon gas better, and keeps the compressor quiet as it does so.
 Lose Freon and you’ve lost precious oil as well, not to mention cooling capacity.
 If you make the common mistake of adding only Freon without adding oil at the same time, the system will produce cold air for a short time, then the compressor will fail dramatically (and expensively) from lack of lubrication.

 So, don’t skimp on the oil.
 It is inexpensive.
 But be sure to get the proper type of oil, as different cars call for different types and weights of refrigerant oil.
-They don’t mix well with each other, and when they come into contact with each other will harden into stuff that does expensive damage.
+They don’t mix well with each other, and when they come into contact with each other, they will harden into stuff that does expensive damage.

 So, look it up in a reference manual.
 If you don’t have one, ask your parts store to look it up for you.